ekerburak/app-ideas/Projects/1-Beginner/Notes-App.md

 -   [ ] User can create and edit a note in Markdown format.
 On save it will convert Markdown to HTML
 -   [ ] User can see the date when he created the note

+## Personal bonuses
+-   [ ] Visibility of a note can be set.
+Public notes will be visible on a particular route.

 ## Useful links and resources